Sep 18, 2018

 Nathan Forster is a force to be reckoned with.
-He is a serial entrepreneur and is the founder of Neo U Fitness, recently crowned the "Amazon for Fitness" in the New York Post.
+He is a serial entrepreneur and is the founder of Neo U Fitness, recently crowned the “Amazon for Fitness” by the New York Post.
 The concept has been designed for top fitness instructors and brands to create and stream content that can be shared globally on a subscription basis.

 What Is Neo U?

 Forster says Neo U is a platform to be the first marketplace for brands, concepts, and trainers to be able to scale digitally.
 Consider a great trainer in Chicago or even Des Moines can’t actually scale to hundreds of thousands of people unless they spend millions of dollars.
 Neo U makes that a possibility.